-St. Johns County will implement and comply with new construction requirements, requiring more than \$250,000 in funding, such as Buy America Build America Act (BABAA).
-This regulation entitles recipients of an award of Federal financial assistance from a program for infrastructure to be notified that none of the funds provided under this award may be used for a project for infrastructure unless: (1) all iron and steel used in the project are produced in the United States--this means all manufacturing processes, from the initial melting stage through the application of coatings, occurred in the United States; (2) all manufactured products used in the project are produced in the United States-this means the manufactured product was manufactured in the United States; and the cost of the components of the manufactured product that are mined, produced, or manufactured product, unless another standard for determining the minimum amount of domestic content of the manufactured product has been established under applicable law or regulation; and (3) all construction materials are manufactured in the United States.
+St. Johns County has implemented new construction requirements, requiring more than \$250,000 in funding, such as the Buy America Build America Act (BABAA).
+This regulation entitles recipients of an award of Federal financial assistance from a program for infrastructure to be notified that none of the funds provided under this award may be used for a project for infrastructure unless: (1) all iron and steel used in the project are produced in the United States--this means all manufacturing processes, from the initial melting stage through the application of coatings, occurred in the United States; (2) all manufactured products used in the project are produced in the United States are produced in the United States the manufactured product was manufactured in the United States; and the cost of the components of the manufactured product that are mined, produced, or manufactured in the United States is greater than

+55 percent of the total cost of all components of the manufactured product, unless another standard for determining the minimum amount of domestic content of the manufactured product has been established under applicable law or regulation; and (3) all construction materials are manufactured in the United States-this means that all manufacturing processes for the construction material occurred in the United States.